Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * Under Launch Options, add: `--fullscreen`
 * Test if it works

+#### Adding your mounts to Steam
+Your home partitions will always show, but you will need to do this for anything else:
+* Go to the Desktop and open Steam.
+* On the top left, click Steam > settings
+* Click Downloads
+* Click "Steam Library Folders"
+* Click the (+) and add the custom mount location(s).

 # Troubleshooting

 ### Unable to boot, nothing works, black screen